Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 Yep.

-Uh Mario Lord, the Hooters wasn't hootering the chick for the last pod, LMAO.
+Mario Lord, the Hooters wasn't hootering the chick for the last pod, LMAO.

-It's because she was flat chested.
+It's because she was flat-chested.

 Yeah.

-Daniel Bryan ended up calling it the yes lock.
+That's why it was actually initially called the LaBelle lock, and Daniel Bryan ended up calling it the yes lock.

-Uh that's his little correction that he meant.
+That's his little correction that he meant.

 Gotcha.

-Um Puffy Wuffy.
+Puffy Wuffy.

 Do y'all know who Rick Martell is?

-Uh that's another early 80s wrestler.
+That's another early 80s wrestler.

 Okay.